Aughton & Ormskirk U3A

 Every Thursday we hold our Horizons coffee morning where members meet over a cup of coffee.

 The Aughton and Ormskirk U3A started in 2003 and is one of the largest in the UK with nearly 2000 members.

 In 2008 we received a Queen’s Award for Voluntary Service.
-We celebrated our 10th birthday in 2013.
+We celebrated our 10th birthday in 2013 and look forward to 15th anniversary celebrations in 2018.

 Active Ageing with the U3A